justinyates887/python-readme-generator/README.md

 ## <a name="Installation"></a>Installation

 Just run the .exe in build and you're good to go!
+You can download the .exe folder [here](https://www.mediafire.com/folder/oh3rsuk9n04bp/EZ-README)

+All source is within the /run folder.

 ## <a name="Usage"></a>Usage